turingschool/front-end-curriculum/lessons/module-4/server-side-testing-with-db.md

 of some kind.
 In this lesson, we'll review how to test the endpoints of our express applications, layering on how to test their database interactions.

-Before we begin, spend 2 minutes exploring our [starter repo](https://github.com/turingschool-examples/test-express).
+Before we begin, spend 5 minutes exploring our [starter repo](https://github.com/turingschool-examples/test-express).
+Go ahead and follow the instructions in the readme to get everything setup.
 Why do you think we have separate keys for development and test in our knexfile?

 ## Getting started